christieio/GEOG5995_project/README.md

 This respository of code contains the python code for the independent project as part of the Leeds GEOG5995 module.
 The code follows the 'White Star Line' project.
 This project is part of an introductary course in order to learn the python programming language.
 This particular project is independent and the code has been written by myself following the guidelines for the White Star Line project.

 This project uses a GNU General Public License v3.0 which can be found within the zip file.
-Details about the development process are also attached under the development_process file within the zip file.
+Details about the development process are also attached under the development_process.pdf / development_process.txt file within the zip file.

 What the model does:
 The model pulls in and reads two files: lidar and radar data that show the height and area of an iceberg respectively.
 The model uses this data creates a visual plot that shows the coordinates and corresponding heights at each coordinate when hovered over with a mouse.